pukkapies/urop2019/README.md

 train/val/test by parsing the `.tfrecord` files and extracting a 15s window of the audio and then normalizing the data.
-If waveform is used, the normalization is simple batch normalization, but if log mel-spectrogram  is used, we normalized with respect to the spectrograms themselves REFERENCE.
+If waveform is used, the normalization is simple batch normalization, but if log mel-spectrogram  is used, we normalized with respect to the spectrograms themselves (Pons, et al., 2018).
 The file will also create mini-batches of a chosen size.

 Again we have left a lot of room for customization.
 There are functions to exclude